nhirons/carforce/README.md

 * ./data/all_data.csv
 * ./data/error_codes_only.csv

-Preprocessed data is stored in all.csv
+Preprocessed data is stored in all.csv in main directory.
+Note:
 * Raw variables to ignore: make, op_descriptions, date, appointment_month, season, year
 * Target variables have a 'y_' prefix
 * Input variables (all other columns) are either one hot encoded or numeric